meatch/guides/Install-Atom-From-APM-CLI/readme.md

 cd ~/;
 ```

-4. If Atom is running, close and relaunch Atom for your new plugins to apply.
+4. If Atom is running, close and relaunch Atom to see additions

 ## Windows Install